richardplrj/teenascript/README.md

-# Bibliotheca — Digital E-Library
+# TeenaScript — Digital Library

 A full-stack digital library application with a built-in plagiarism detection engine.
-Browse and read scholarly articles, submit new articles, and check any text for similarity against the library's collection — all without any external NLP libraries.
+Browse and read scholarly articles, submit new articles, and check any text for similarity against the library's collection — built entirely without external NLP libraries.

 ---